 This post may contain affiliate links.
 Read the disclosure here.

-How to find flow in your work, or at anything you do?
+How to find flow at work, or at anything you do for a living?

 Neo sees the bullets travel towards him, but he doesn’t dodge them bending on his back far out as he did earlier.
 Instead, he holds out his hand, cocks his head a little sideways, and zones out gazing into them.

 And the bullets slow down and freeze, mid-air.

 Then, with a look of deep curiosity, he plucks out one, turns it around in his fingers, and drops it to the floor.
 As if on cue, the rest of the bullets follow it down.

 What had happened was this.
 Hacker that he was, Neo had successfully changed the Matrix code in real time.
 To his mind, they were not bullets; they were just codes.
 To pull that feat, Neo had gone into a state of flow.
 Those looks, first zoning out, and then deep curiosity, explain what it feels like to be in flow.

 Flow or “zone” is a state of mind in which you feel deeply absorbed in your work, oblivious of the outside world.